aospapp/aosp/external/google-benchmark/README.md

 Users may explicitly return to exit the benchmark immediately.

 The `SkipWithError(...)` function may be used at any point within the benchmark, including before and after the benchmark loop.
+Moreover, if `SkipWithError(...)` has been used, it is not required to reach the benchmark loop and one may return from the benchmark function early.

 For example: